aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Wed Oct  8 05:09:48 2025
+Last update: Thu Oct  9 05:09:47 2025

 ### Let's play! 🎮